btubbs/gofluff/README.md

 wildcard can be used as suffix on relative and absolute file paths to recurse into them.

+The output of this tool is a list of suggestions in Vim quickfix format, which is accepted by lots of different editors.

+### Ignoring and Specifying Rules

-To ignore a specific kind of error, use the `-ignore` flag and give it the same code shown in parentheses when the error is printed out.
+To ignore a specific rule, use the `-ignore` flag and give it the same code shown in parentheses when the error is printed out.
 If you see an error like this: